Computer Science Pragmatics

 - Provide hands on experience with mature and prevailing tools and technologies that have survived the test of time

-Lectures will be held in person and remotely accessible live via the Zoom teleconferencing software, and will be recorded.
+Lectures will be held via the Zoom teleconferencing software, and will be recorded.
 Lecture attendance will not be mandatory.
 However, timely viewing of the recordings are encouraged: for the week following the publication of the recording, a participation survey will be opened up for extra credit, to be detailed in the grading section.
 If you intend to attend the live lecture over Zoom, please log in using your UMich email as attendance is restricted to the UMich domain.

 To facilitate the goals of the class, there will be two assessment types: “Basic” and “Advanced”.
 Basic assessments are in the form of weekly assignments designed to guide and ease students into picking up a new tool or method.
 Advanced assessments come in two options: weekly assignments or a project.
 These assessments are designed for students to practice researching additional information and apply it towards solving problems that may very well crop up in real computing systems.
 The weekly advanced assignments are structured similarly to the weekly basic assignments except with less guidance.
 Each advanced project revolves around a certain theme and is composed of multiple open-ended components.
 The weekly advanced assignments will be submitted online whereas projects will have to be checked out with one of the instructional staff.